jacklvd/jacklvd/README.md

 <hr>

 ## 🧍 About Me 🧍
-- 📚 I'm a senior majoring in Computer Science

 - 🎓 I'm a **Software Engineer with interest fields in infra, data, web**

 - 💬 I'm open to discuss **Everything** even not tech related :")